seantstacey/SODA/README.md

 **MyConnectInfo.py**
  - This script holds the login credentials to connect to the Oracle Database.
+ - This file was modified to include edits to support Part 3 in the blog post.
+The main addition is the os.environ call to set the TNS_ADMIN environment variable.

 **step-one.py**
  - This script demonstrates connecting from Python to Oracle using the cx_Oracle module and then querying a relational table to print the rows in Python.